lost-hub-app/lost-hub-backend/README.md

 ## Overview

-The LostHub server is an essential component of the LostHub application, designed to efficiently manage the reporting and tracking of lost and found items.
+The Lost Hub Backend is an essential component of the LostHub application, designed to efficiently manage the reporting and tracking of lost and found items.
 With an aim to streamline the process of reconnecting people with their lost belongings, LostHub offers a user-friendly and comprehensive platform for users to report lost items, discover found items, and communicate with finders.
 This project is not just a technical solution but also a community service initiative to reduce the stress and impact of losing personal items.

 ## Getting Started